B&Q

-B&Q (short for Block & Quayle after the company's two founders) is a British multinational DIY and home improvement retailing company, headquartered in Eastleigh, England.
+B&Q Limited (short for Block & Quayle after the company's two founders) is a British multinational DIY, home improvement and garden centre retailing company, with headquarters in Eastleigh, England.
 It is a wholly owned subsidiary of Kingfisher plc.
-It was founded in March, 1969 by Richard Block and David Quayle.
+It was founded in March 1969 by Richard Block and David Quayle.

+It is the UK's largest home improvement retailer, serving both the general public and tradespeople.
+In contrast, its main competitor Wickes primarily caters to trade professionals.
+Where the British home improvement sector faced hostile competition in the 1990s, B&Q has become the dominant retailer in its sector following the demise of Focus in 2011 and Homebase in 2025.

 History

 1969 to 1979: Early growth

 B&Q was founded in March 1969 in Southampton, England, by Richard Block and David Quayle, following the purchase and fitting out of a former furniture warehouse in the Southampton suburb of Portswood.
 Originally called Block & Quayle, the duo soon shortened the brand to B&Q as stock delivery notes and invoices were already unofficially abbreviating the name.

 By each working over sixty-hour, six-day weeks, they were able to repay their bank overdraft within six months of opening, with turnover reaching £1 million within the first five years of operating.
-The chain quickly expanded, and by 1979, there were twenty six shops across the United Kingdom.
+The chain quickly expanded, and by 1979, there were 26 shops across the United Kingdom.

-Co-founder Richard Block left the company in 1976.
+Co-founder Block left the company in 1976.

 1980s: Buyout and further expansion

-B&Q grew rapidly through a combination of mergers, acquisitions and expansions, such as the acquisition of a Hampshire UK based company Dodge City at the beginning of the 1980s.
-The chain was itself acquired by the F. W. Woolworth Company for £16.8m at the beginning of the 1980s, coinciding with David Quayle, who by that time had a personal wealth of £4 million, selling his share.
+B&Q grew rapidly through a combination of mergers, acquisitions and expansions, such as the acquisition of a Hampshire based company Dodge City at the beginning of the 1980s.
+The chain was itself acquired by the F. W. Woolworth Company for £16.8 million at the beginning of the 1980s, coinciding with Quayle, who by that time had a personal wealth of £4 million, selling his share.
+This would result, for a time, in B&Q being an indirect sister company to Foot Locker, another F. W. Woolworth subsidiary.

-Two years later, F. W. Woolworth's United Kingdom subsidiary (Woolworth's Ltd.) and B&Q were purchased by Paternoster, which became Kingfisher plc and was still B&Q's parent company as of 2023.
+Two years later, F. W. Woolworth's United Kingdom subsidiary (Woolworths Group) and B&Q were purchased by Paternoster Stores, which became Kingfisher plc and is still B&Q's parent company as of 2023.

 B&Q developed two new trading formats: HomeCentres, retailing furniture, bathrooms, soft furniture, flooring and lighting; and AutoCentres, being similar to a Halfords, the first launch taking place at Cribbs Causeway, Bristol, at the end of the 1980s.
 The concept being to have a HomeCentre, AutoCentre and DIY Superstore with one communal car park.

 The forays into these new markets were relatively short lived, and the various sites were sold on a couple of years later.
 The AutoCentres becoming in the main 'Charlie Browns', the HomeCentres being sold off individually.